The Voice (American TV series) season 9: The Knockouts

+Episode 14^{2} (Tuesday, Nov 3, 2015): The fourteenth episode was a special one-hour episode titled "The Road to the Live Shows."
+The episode showed the best moments of the season so far, including the blind auditions, the journey of the top 20 contestants and some unseen footage.

 ^{1} Chance Peña is on Team Adam for the Live Shows.

 Live shows

 The Live Shows is the final phase of the competition.
 It consists of six weeks of live shows starting with the playoffs and ending on the season finale.
 The traditional iTunes multiplier bonus begins with the Live Playoffs and continues through the end of the semi-finals.
 The Instant Save feature applies starting on the top 12 week until the semi-finals.

 For the first time in the show's history, a "Coach Comeback" feature was introduced where each coach reinstated one previously eliminated artist from the Battles or Knockouts to perform in the Live Playoffs with the top 20 and will get a chance to move on to the live shows as part of the top 12.